-The Godbold School of Business Board of Advisors Scholarship is an $1,000 award that is given once a year to a student in one of the Godbold School of Business graduate programs.
+The Godbold College of Business Board of Advisors Scholarship is an $1,000 award that is given once a year to a student in one of the Godbold College of Business graduate programs.
 This scholarship is given by the Board of Advisors who give their time and energy to support students in finding their greatest successes.
 Application Deadline: March 15

 The Dr. Charles B. Tichenor Endowed Scholarship Fund was initiated by a cash gift from the Estate of Dr. Charles B. Tichenor.
-The scholarship reflects Dr. Tichenor’ s commitment to the Graduate School of Business of Gardner-Webb University.
-This scholarship is a $1,000 award that is given once a year to a student in the Graduate School of Business programs.
+The scholarship reflects Dr. Tichenor’ s commitment to the Graduate College of Business of Gardner-Webb University.
+This scholarship is a $1,000 award that is given once a year to a student in the Graduate College of Business programs.
 Application Deadline: March 15

-The Mr. Tom Bell Scholarship Award is an $1,000 award that is given once a year to a student in the Graduate School of Business.
-Bell has been an instrumental ambassador of Gardner-Webb University and the Godbold School of Business.
+The Mr. Tom Bell Scholarship Award is an $1,000 award that is given once a year to a student in the Graduate College of Business.
+Bell has been an instrumental ambassador of Gardner-Webb University and the Godbold College of Business.
 The scholarship supports students who will continue the traditions of excellence and integrity.
 Application Deadline: March 15

 The Rocky Mankins and Scott van der Poel Accounting Scholarship is an annual $5,000 award to be given to an undergraduate accounting major enrolled full time and having completed ACCT 313 (Intermediate Accounting I) and ACCT 314 (Intermediate II).
 The scholarship is established in memory of Rocky and in honor of Scott, by the van der Poel family.